Skip to Content

 Getting To Kusadasi from Selcuk

 Another option is to take the public minibus.
 These small buses might be a bit cramped, but they’ll get you from Selcuk to Ephesus for just 30 Lira.
-The busses depart from in front of the Ephesus Archaeological Museum.
+The buses depart in front of the Ephesus Archaeological Museum.

 Getting to Ephesus from Istanbul